The best salmon in the world comes from British Columbia, Canada.

 Land-Based WCA RAS IMTA Aquaponics fish are also a more pure fish and do not contain levels of mercury, PCBs, and plastic found in wild or open-net farmed fish …

-The smarter you are about food choices, the happier you and your family will be when they put each delicious morsel of wild or wild-caught into their mouths.
-Wild BC salmon naturally contains Omega-3 that is good for your heart and mind.
+The smarter you are about food choices, the happier you and your family will be when they put each delicious morsel of wild or wild-caught farmed salmon into their mouths.
+BC salmon naturally contains Omega-3 that is good for your heart and mind.

 Each step along the way contributes to the taste, freshness, and visual appeal of wild BC salmon.
 You might not realize it, but how your food looks and is presented to you, or, in Foodie vernacular, how it is plated, makes a huge difference in gastronomical satisfaction.
 One weak link in the chain and the overall experience suffers.